cfpb/consumerfinance.gov/docs/development-tips.md

   so that their dependencies will be available when Travis runs.

 #### Webpack
-- App's may include their own webpack-config.js configuration that adjusts how their app specific assets should be built.
+- Apps may include their own webpack-config.js configuration that adjusts how their app-specific assets should be built.
 This configuration appears in `cfgov/unprocessed/apps/[project namespace]/webpack-config.js`

 #### Templates
-- App's use a jinja template that extends the `base.html` template used by the rest of the site.
+- Apps use a jinja template that extends the `base.html` template used by the rest of the site.
   This template would reside in `cfgov/jinja2/v1/[project namespace]/index.html` or similar (for example, [owning-a-home](https://github.com/cfpb/cfgov-refresh/blob/master/cfgov/jinja2/v1/owning-a-home/explore-rates/index.html)).